Renal Diet Plan with Indian Food

 Fluids

 Fluids are very good for hydration in the body.
 If you are a kidney patient you need to have a balance in your fluid intake.
 So that the dialysis will completely filter the waste from your body.
-Don’t consume high amount of fluis.
+Don’t consume a high amount of fluid.
 This will increase the pressure on your lungs and heart.
 It is essential to manage your fluid consumption on the basis of your urine and dialysis setting.

 Frequently Asked Questions (FAQs)